This is what you need for a backcountry fishing trip.

 5. A sense of direction (and a good map or GPS unit!)

 Even if you feel like you know the area you'll be fishing, it doesn't hurt to keep your wits about you and a GPS to help guide you out in case you get turned around.
 Many a wilderness survival story starts with someone who felt nothing bad could happen to them because they knew the area too well.
+Even the most experienced backpacking enthusiasts can stray from the beaten path.

 Maybe you keep catching bigger and bigger fish the farther you wander downstream somewhere in the Rocky Mountains.
 The next thing you know, you turn around and have no idea where you are.
 You were having so much fun, you didn't even notice how far you had gone.

 It happens to even the best fishermen and outdoorspeople.
 Always try to be generally aware of the direction of your camp.
+Hiring experienced outfitters can help fly anglers who are wandering particularly far from civilization in search of giant brown trout and brook trout.

 Of course, even better, do the foolproof solution.
 Bring a good map and compass or even better, a GPS unit with you.
 And make sure it has fresh batteries!
 I like to mark my vehicle whenever I wander into the wilderness.
 Most of the time, I don't need to use it.
 It's something you do "just in case."
 Don't forget to mark your campsite either!